ShuChen3/2026Spr_IS597_FP/README.md

 is a combinatorial search problem.
 The program uses graph-based candidate generation and backtracking-based solving, so the worst-case time complexity can still be exponential.

+After running test.py in profile mode, I found that the most frequently called function is _tile_matches_requirement().
+The functions that take the most total running time are backtrack() in solver.py, dfs() in candidate_generator.py, and _find_run_assignment() in validator.py.

+The solver needs to search through many possible combinations of candidate melds, so the backtracking function becomes one of the most time-consuming parts.
+The candidate generator also uses DFS to explore possible run paths in the graph, which can create many candidate combinations.
+In addition, run validation is more complex than group validation because it needs to check possible start values, colors, Joker assignments, Prism Joker assignments, and Rainbow King placement.
+Therefore, _find_run_assignment() and _tile_matches_requirement() are called many times during the validation process.

 # Future improvment
 1.Enable players to customize more game rules through parameters, such as the number of tile colors,